Automated tuning for the parameters of linear solvers: Optimization algorithm

-\item \textbf{Training data.} Solution statistics for some SLAE is used to train the NN.
+The SLAE solution time statistic is used to train the NN.
 In the ideal case, the corresponding data represents a combination of the input parameter vectors and the resulting solution times.
 In practice, however, some parameter vectors may produce too high SLAE solution times or even lead to solver divergence.
-The use of NN as a filter with the ES softens the requirements for prediction accuracy: the practical use case scenario requires accurate predictions for the configurations with small execution times only (e.g., values below the median), while for the big ones, rough estimates providing the correct order of magnitude can be acceptable (for details, see section~\ref{sec:HES}). \\ The specific problem requirements allow performing initial data filtering in order to improve the predictions accuracy and reduce the training dataset size.
-The input data preparation includes two modifications: the finite solution times exceeding the third quartile~($Q_3$) and the values for non-converged runs (infinite solution times) are replaced with $Q_3$ constant.
-The following notation is used in the further narration: the original dataset is called ``raw dataset'', the dataset with filtered non-converged runs is called ``unbalanced dataset'', and the dataset with both filtered non-converged runs and times exceeding the third quartile is called ``balanced dataset''. \\ An example of the proposed data filtering is shown in Figure~\ref{fig:data_filtering}.
-This filtering addresses two issues: (\textit{i})~the formally infinite values for the non-converged runs are replaced with the finite ones, and (\textit{ii})~the dataset is balanced to minimize the prediction errors in the practically important values range.
-For example, the data modification shown in Figure~\ref{fig:data_filtering} allows for a decrease in the range of predicted values by two orders of magnitude.
+The use of NN as a filter with the ES softens the requirements for prediction accuracy: the practical use case scenario requires accurate predictions for the configurations with small execution times only (e.g., values below the median), while for the big ones, rough estimates providing the correct order of magnitude can be acceptable (for details, see Section~\ref{sec:HES}).